thellimist/bitses/_analyses/orchid-thellimist.md

 Questions:
 - Will the gas cost be low enough for people to use?
-- Even if the gas cost is high, will it be better and more attractive than Tor?
+- Even if the gas cost is low, will it be better and more attractive than Tor?